securepeacock/community-threats/CompoundActions/T1003.002 - OS Credential Dumping - SAM/README.md

 # T1003.002 - OS Credential Dumping: Security Account Manager

 On July 19, 2021, @jonasLyk noticed the SAM file is readable by all users.
 Upon further investigation, a number of Windows versions allowed any user to read the SAM file.
-FOr more about OS Credential Dumping: https://attack.mitre.org/techniques/T1003/002/
+For more about OS Credential Dumping: https://attack.mitre.org/techniques/T1003/002/

 ## Check if system is vulnerable
 As a non-administrative user, run the following in a command prompt